 On the other hand, if you are on a shared host, like BlueHost, then you need to install a caching plugin for your WordPress site.

-A caching plugin needs to generate cached version of pages without taking too much of your server resources.
+A caching plugin needs to generate cached versions of pages without taking too much of your server resources.
 Most caching plugins generate a cached file when a page is requested for the first time.
-After that they keep those files stored for a pre-defined duration.
+After that, they keep those files stored for a pre-defined duration.

 It also needs to work well with your WordPress theme, plugins, and any third-party services you may be using.

 Caching is an advanced process, a plugin needs to make it easier even for non-technical users.
-The options can be extensive but they need to be presented with clear user interface and lots of explanation.
+The options can be extensive, but they need to be presented with a clear user interface and lots of explanation.

 Having said that, let’s take a look at WP Super Cache and how it works.